Biodiversity

 The weight of the material consideration depends on the significance of the affected habitat or species in a national or county-wide context, and the severity of the impact.

-The presence of a species protected by law is always a material consideration but doesn't mean that a planning application is automatically refused.
-National guidance on this can be found on page 33 in the biodiversity and geological conservation: circular 06/2005
+National guidance on this can also be found on page 33 in the biodiversity and geological conservation: circular 06/2005

 Protected species include: